buildpacks/rfcs/text/0000-lifecycle-all.md

 Right now, when `pack` runs w/o the `--publish` flag `analyzer` and `exporter` are run as root.
 This is required so that these phases can connect to the mounted docker daemon socket.
 Historically the `builder` and `detector` binaries are never run as root.

-In the daemon case pack will run `all` as `root` but the buildpacks' `/bin/detect` and `/bin/builder` scripts will be invoked as the provided user.
+In the daemon case pack will run `creator` as `root` but the buildpacks' `/bin/detect` and `/bin/builder` scripts will be invoked as the provided user.
 This will require a change to build and detect implementations.

 ### Credential Management

 Right now, when `pack` runs w/ the `--publish` flag `analyzer` and `exporter` are provided with registry credentials via the `CNB_REGISTRY_AUTH` environment variable.

-In the registry case pack will set `CNB_REGISTRY_AUTH` when invoking `all`.
+In the registry case pack will set `CNB_REGISTRY_AUTH` when invoking `creator`.
 To prevents buildpacks from having read access to those credentials the build and detect implementations will ensure this variable is not present in the environment of the `/bin/detect` and `/bin/build` processes.

 # Drawbacks
 [drawbacks]: #drawbacks